IMS-XWei/ScaleUntrim/README.md

 fit_tolerance: 1.e-2
 ```

-`temp_dir` is to store intermediate files generated during the pipeline, such as triangular meshes, quadrilateral meshes, and so on.
+`temp_dir` is used to store intermediate files generated during the pipeline, such as triangular meshes, quadrilateral meshes, and so on.

-`run_from` indicates from which step in the pipeline to start running.
+`run_from` indicates from which step in the pipeline to resume running.

-`tri_mesh_tolerance` controls the density of triangle mesh.
+`tri_mesh_tolerance` controls the resolution of the triangle mesh.

 `fix_hole` is a switch that fixes the hole with new triangle meshes.

-`magnitude_factor` controls the density of the quadrilateral mesh.
+`magnitude_factor` controls the resolution of the quadrilateral mesh.

 `angle_for _sharp` recognizes sharp features.

-`minimum_cost` is an optimizer switch to remove position field singularity from Quadriflow.
+`minimum_cost` is an optimizer switch to remove the position field singularity.

 `collapsing_layer` indicates the layer of collapsing patches.

-`fit_tolerance`indicates fitting error.
+`fit_tolerance`controls the fitting error.

 ## Licenses